 - Episode 17: Dos.0 crosses the Despair Event Horizon, steals C.C.'s body and sets out on a rampage to kill both the Reds and the Blues.

 - Episode 19: We learn that at least Sarge, Donut, and Washington are being held in captivity.
-Kimball goes on how the Red and Blues bring hope to the soldiers of the New Republic.
-Kimball gives a Rousing Speech to the four remaining Reds and Blues, and Tucker steps into the shoes that Washington left behind and stepping into command.
-In the stinger, we finally see that Locus was looking for something stored on the ship, and that he's apparently working with a very familiar person: Carolina.
+Kimball, the leader of La Résistance on Chorus, goes on how the Red and Blues bring hope to the soldiers of the New Republic.
+Kimball gives a Rousing Speech to the four remaining Reds and Blues, and Tucker steps into the shoes that Washington left behind and takes up command.
+In The Stinger, we finally see that Locus was looking for something stored on the ship, and that he's apparently working with a very familiar person: Carolina.

 - Wham Line: